aws-samples/aws-elastic-inference-tensorflow-examples/README.md

 AWS Tensorflow Elastic Inference cost analysis blog post code.
 Notebook measures the timing of running object detection on a video locally v.
 Elastic Inference.

-Please follow the walkthrough at ___ to run example.
+Please follow the walkthrough in this [blog](https://aws.amazon.com/blogs/machine-learning/optimizing-costs-in-amazon-elastic-inference-with-amazon-tensorflow/) to run the example.

 Currently, to present the cost and performance benefits of using AWS Elastic Inference with Tensorflow, this repository uses